ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 -----------

 Nodes in the tree can be copied (mouse + modifier key) or moved using drag-n-drop.
 The following restrictions apply:
-* Only folder and save set nodes can be copied or moved.
+* Only folder and save configuration can be copied or moved.
-* Save set nodes cannot be copied or moved to the root folder node.
+* Configuration nodes cannot be copied or moved to the root folder node.
-* Target node (aka drop target) must be a folder.
+* Target node (i.e. drop target) must be a folder.

 Checks are performed on the service to enforce the above restrictions.
 If pre-conditions are not met when the selection is dropped, the application will present an error dialog.

 Drag-n-drop is disabled if multiple nodes are selected and if:
-* Selection contains a combination of folder and save set nodes.
-All selected nodes must be of same type.
+* Selection contains a combination of folder and configuration nodes.
+Selected nodes must be of same type.
 * Selection contains nodes with different parent nodes.
-All selected nodes must have the same parent node.
+Selected nodes must have the same parent node.

 Once a selection of nodes have been copied or moved successfully, the target folder is refreshed to reflect the change.